Justin-Tan/Justin-Tan.github.io/_posts/2020-06-22-Latent-variable-models-in-JAX.md

 - An `init_fun`, which initializes the layer parameters.
 - An `apply_fun`, which defines the forward pass of the layer.

 The Jax-native `stax` library provides a straightforward way to compose layers into a single model, wrapping them together according to a user-defined structure, and returning an `init_fun` which initializes parameters for all layers in the model and an `apply_fun` which defines the forward pass of the model as the composition of the forward computations for each layer.
 See [the documentation](https://jax.readthedocs.io/en/latest/_modules/jax/experimental/stax.html#Dense) for more details.
-Here both the amortized encoder/decoder are defined as single-hidden-layer networks, where the output of each is split into two pieces - the mean and diagonal of the covariance matrix over the respective space.
+Here both the amortized encoder/decoder are defined as single-hidden-layer networks, where the output of each is split into two pieces - the mean and logarithm of the diagonal of the covariance matrix over the respective space.
+We'll refer to the latter as the log-variance.

 {% highlight python %}
 from jax.experimental import stax